puppetlabs/puppetdb/README.md

 There is a puppet module for automated installation of PuppetDB.
 It uses Nginx for SSL termination and reverse proxying.

-**Puppet Terminus**
+**Puppet terminuses**

-There is a puppet terminus that acts as a drop-in replacement for stock storeconfigs functionality.
+There are a set of Puppet terminuses that acts as a drop-in replacement for stock storeconfigs functionality.
 By asynchronously storing catalogs in PuppetDB, and by leveraging PuppetDB's fast querying, compilation times are much reduced compared to traditional storeconfigs.